-The preset click wrench works with every one of our process monitors: from the PTV up to the about to be released Global 400mp.
+The preset click wrench works with every one of our torque controllers: from the PTV up to the Global 400mp.

 What else could we possibly do to that wrench?
-Yes, that wrench is old enough to retire, but that wrench isn't built that way.
-That wrench is engineered to keep working.
+Yes, that wrench is old enough to retire, but this wrench isn't built that way.
+This wrench is engineered to keep working.

 The Internet of Things (IoT) is gathering more information about assemblies:

-Whether you know them as "backup tools, holding tools, or holding wrenches, our radio equipped Holding Tool Technology wrenches are a one of a kind.
-(Patent Applied For)
+Whether you know them as "backup tools, holding tools, or holding wrenches, our radio-equipped Holding Tool Technology wrenches are one of a kind.
+(Patented)

 To solve the challenge of innovation and creating a holding tool for wireless error proofing we went to our tried and true preset click wrench.